Image credit: Marie-Dominique Verdier / Composite: Lucy West

 "Creating a painting often feels equivalent to taking an exotic excursion into mysterious lands where I am awed by the discovery of the unexpected along the way.
 As I travel across my canvases I learn about the complexities of the subjects I'm rendering, the physical or emotional dynamics, and the hidden details that typically send me reeling with a moment of joyful insight.
-I gain deep satisfaction when I discover something that might not have surfaced for me through any other channel of inspection or expression.
+I gain deep satisfaction when I discover something that might not have surfaced for me through any other channel of inspection or expression than the creative process.

 "People often ask me why I'm drawn to paint astronomical subjects.
 Beyond believing that space is truly humankind's destined frontier, I also find the cosmos beautiful, inspiring, frightening, alluring, encompassing, and offers answers to many of the proverbial questions asked by humankind throughout time.
 These are all the right elements to harness my fascination.